Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: The probability monad on

-In general, in order for the weak topology to be well-behaved, one either requires the space to be at least $T_{3\frac{1}{2}}$, or one restricts to Baire measures.
-The A-topology, instead, is well-behaved on all spaces and all Borel measures, having the properties of a pointwise topology on the space of functionals on open sets.
+The weak topology of \Cref{weaktop} is the one with respect to which convergence of measures is usually considered (as in the Portmanteau theorem).
+This is not the case for general topological spaces, for which the A-topology can be considered to be more well-behaved than the weak topology (see for example the discussion in \cite{bogachev} after Theorem~8.2.3 therein, as well as its Section~8.10.iv).
 This is why we work with the A-topology.
-In any case, due to \Cref{weaktop}, all results stated for the A-topology hold for the weak topology in the $T_{3\frac{1}{2}}$ case.
+Due to \Cref{weaktop}, all results stated for the A-topology apply also to the equivalent weak topology in the $T_{3\frac{1}{2}}$ case.
 This includes all metric spaces and all compact Hausdorff spaces.